natalieagus/50002-2022/_problemset/problemset2.md

-Choose all the correct Boolean expression of this circuit:
+Choose all  correct Boolean expression(s) of this circuit:
 (a). $$OUT = \bar{C} + \bar{B}$$

 (b). $$OUT = \bar{A} \cdot \bar{B} + A \cdot \bar{B} + B \cdot \bar{C}$$